Alpha Baetis Mayfly Nymph Fly Pattern ..

 7. Wind the dubbing forward building up a nice even thorax (about twice the thickness of the body) and then pull the scud back over top and tie it down.
 Be careful not to crowd the eye with the dubbing.

-Fish this fly near or on weedy bottoms of shallows, shoals and drop offs.
+Fish the Alpha Baetis Mayfly Nymph Fly near or on weedy bottoms of shallows, shoals and drop offs.
 In the absence of an emergence imitate the nymph crawling amongst the weeds by working the fly slowly along the bottom with a few short quick jerks thrown in every 20 to 30 seconds.
 During a hatch retrieve the fly slowly but steadily upward through the water column with a pause for several seconds every once in a while.

 And that’s the Alpha Baetis Mayfly Nymph Fly Pattern!

 *** if you’re interested in custom tied, time tested & proven effective BC Interior fly patterns, but would rather buy than tie, please Contact us for details!

 *** for more effective BC stillwater fly fishing patterns be sure to check out all of flies on our BCs best fly patterns index page!